 20 st and 24 rows = 4" using smaller needle

-After 20 years of working in music and worship arts, I have had the joy of spending the last five years teaching and encouraging knitters, as well as designing knitwear.
+After 20 years of working in music and worship arts, I have had the joy of spending the last six years teaching and encouraging knitters, as well as designing knitwear.

 I am hopelessly addicted to making beautiful, colorful things.